What is Tacit Knowledge?

 - Tacit knowledge is a form of procedural knowledge—the knowledge of how to perform activities as opposed to factual knowledge.

 A practical approach for recognizing tacit knowledge comes from a conversation I had with Julie Dirksen, author of Design for How People Learn.
-She explained that when subject matter experts say, “you know it when you see it” or “it’s a judgement call,” she knows she is likely dealing with something that is learned through tacit pattern recognition.
+She said that when subject matter experts explain, “you know it when you see it” or “it’s a judgement call,” she knows she is likely dealing with something that is learned through tacit pattern recognition.
 She went on to say, “When I encounter that, I try to plan multiple case examples into the curriculum so that novice learners can start to also recognize those patterns.”

 Ways to Transfer Tacit Knowledge